hteeyeoh/edge-ai-suites/manufacturing-ai-suite/hmi-augmented-worker/docs/user-guide/how-to-build-from-source.md

 # How to Build from Source

 This document provides step-by-step instructions for building the `ChatQnA Core` sample application and File Watcher service from source.
-Please refer to the [prerequisites section](./get-started.md/#prerequisites) in the guide to install the appropriate software dependencies.
+Refer to the [prerequisites section](./get-started.md/#prerequisites) in the guide to install the appropriate software dependencies.

 ## Build ChatQnA Core from Source

-For detailed instructions on building from source, please visit the [Build from Source Guide](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/sample-applications/chat-question-and-answer-core/docs/user-guide/build-from-source.md).
+For detailed instructions on building from source, visit the [Build from Source Guide](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/sample-applications/chat-question-and-answer-core/docs/user-guide/build-from-source.md).

 ### ChatQnA Core Docker Compose Deployment

-For docker compose deployment instructions, please visit the [Running Application Container Guide](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/sample-applications/chat-question-and-answer-core/docs/user-guide/build-from-source.md#running-the-application-container).
+For docker compose deployment instructions, visit the [Running Application Container Guide](https://github.com/open-edge-platform/edge-ai-libraries/blob/main/sample-applications/chat-question-and-answer-core/docs/user-guide/build-from-source.md#running-the-application-container).

 ## Build File Watcher Service from Source